ghosh64/track-detection/README.md

 python main.py
 ```

-To train and test on our dataset on webacnn:
+To train and test on our dataset on FOV:

 ```bash
 cd FOV